-Once you’ve clicked the record statues button, you’ll be taken to a new dashboard that outlines the process on how to mark your employees as either exempt or non-exempt.
-We’ll walk you through what it means to be exempt, what you need to do in Justworks, and how exemption status impacts time tracking and pay frequencies for employees.
+On this page, you can read more information about what it means to be exempt, what you need to do in Justworks, and how exemption status impacts time tracking and pay frequencies for employees.

 Please note: As much as we would like to assist, Justworks cannot help you decide how to classify your employees.

 Once you have determined your employees' exemption statuses, we can help with correctly paying them regular and overtime wages.
 When you have your employees' exemption statuses on-hand, click "I’m ready to record status."

 Record the status of each employee by selecting “Exempt” or “Non-Exempt” and click “Continue.”